Zezo-Ai/elementor-developers-docs/src/deprecations/index.md

 The reason for this gradual process is to avoid regression errors caused by external addon developers still using deprecated code.

-As a first step, developers are informed of the code change through several channels, including the [developers blog](https://developers.elementor.com/category/deprecations/), major versions' release notes, and debug tools.
+Developers are informed of the code change in the [developers blog](https://developers.elementor.com/blog/) and an updated list can be found on the [recent deprecations](https://developers.elementor.com/recent-deprecations/) page.

 Elementor's deprecation process consists of the following steps: